petr-k/petr-k.github.io/_posts/2019-01-06-kubernetes-tips-and-tricks-part-1-kubectl.md

 While many Kubernetes newcomers routinely use the [dashboard](https://github.com/kubernetes/dashboard) or similar user interface, `kubectl` - the official CLI - often goes unappreciated.
 I believe `kubectl` is _the_ tool to learn well, as it is very powerful and can do just about everything.
-In this quick post, I'll try to highlight some of its notably useful features as well as few little things that you may have missed in the docs.
+In this quick post, I'll try to highlight few of its notably useful features, as well as some little things that you may have missed in the docs.

 ## 1. Shell completion